sri-arjuna/SWARM/docs/README.md

 * Commandline enthusiasts
 * System Administrators
-* Headless device users
 * Anyone interested in scripting

-to write comfortable scripts for themself, the community and/or for (their) end users.
+Basicly everyone one has or wants to write comfortable scripts for themself, the community and/or for (their) end users.

 Whats the purpose?